Jennifer Lee Tsai's debut Melete reviewed in The Observer

 Tuesday 19 May, 7pm BST, online launch event

-Joint online launch event for new May titles by Tishani Doshi, Patricia Smith and Jennifer Lee Tsai.
-All three poets will be celebrating the publication of their new books by reading live and discussing their work with each other and with the host, Bloodaxe editor Neil Astley.
+Tishani Doshi and Jennifer Lee Tsai joined us for this launch event for new May 2026 titles.
+Patricia Smith was originally advertised as taking part but was unable to due to a family emergency.
+Both Tishani and Jennifer celebrated the publication of their new books by reading poems from them and discussing their work with each other and with the host, Bloodaxe editor Neil Astley.

 [30 April 2026]